NeoGeographyToolkit/StereoPipeline/docs/experimental.rst

   point cloud, the output is a gridded DEM, and weighted averaging is used to combine the 3D points to produce the DEM.

-  The only difference is that the recent ``point2dem`` implementation computes the weights based on a Gaussian with given sigma and neighborhood size, while CASP-GO uses weights produced by the krigging procedure with a user-specified covariance.
+  The only difference is that the recent ``point2dem`` implementation (circa 3.1.0) computes the weights based on a Gaussian with given sigma and neighborhood size, while CASP-GO uses weights produced by the kriging procedure with a user-specified covariance.

-  CASP-GO's covariance function assigns the same covariance value to all points, which results in the krigging procedure returning constant weights.
-In effect, the resulting algorithm is a particular case of ours, when the sigma value is very large.
+  CASP-GO's covariance function assigns the same covariance value to all points, which results in the kriging procedure returning constant weights.
+In effect, the resulting algorithm is a particular case of the modern approach in ``point2dem``, when the sigma value is very large.

+  Thus, no separate implementation for kriging was implemented at this time.

-  For that reason, while krigging seems to be a very interesting technique, because CASP-GO did not implement a good covariance function, and since it would be quite tricky to assign a nontrivial covariance to points in a cloud, we chose to not incorporate this implementation, as it does not add to the existing functionality.
+..
+For that reason, while kriging seems to be a very interesting technique, because CASP-GO did not implement a good covariance function, and since it would be quite tricky to assign a nontrivial covariance to points in a cloud, we chose to not incorporate this implementation, as it does not add to the existing functionality.

 The CASP-GO parameter file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~